 |11) CADENCES -

-Cadences are used to mark the end of very phrase of classical music.
+Cadences are used to mark the end of every phrase of classical music and other styles.
 Types

 include Perfect, Plagal and Imperfect cadences.